ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 # Monitoring metrics for {{site.data.keyword.powerSys_notm}}
 {: #monitor-sysdig}

-You can monitor various platform metrics of {{site.data.keyword.powerSysFull}} with IBM Cloud® Monitoring dashboards that is operated by Sysdig in partnership with IBM.
+You can monitor various platform metrics of {{site.data.keyword.powerSysFull}} with IBM Cloud® Monitoring dashboards that are operated by Sysdig in partnership with IBM.
 {:shortdesc}

 {{site.data.keyword.mon_full_notm}} is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture.
-Measure the platform metrics such as compute, storage, networks at a {{site.data.keyword.powerSys_notm}} intsnace level.
+Measure the platform metrics such as compute, storage, networks at a {{site.data.keyword.powerSys_notm}} instance level.

 ## Platform metrics overview
 {: #sysdig-ov}